themechanicalguy/DSA-Practise/8-Linked-List/medium/6-delete-middle-node-LL.md

-# LC -
+# LC - 2095.

-Code

-Testcase
-Test Result
-Test Result 2095.
 Delete the Middle Node of a Linked List

 ## Intuition and Approach